jhill1/SEPwC/source/Software_development.rst

 A number of IDEs (Integrated Development Environment) has some form of AI integrated in.
 However, you often need to pay for these...or pay for the AI.
 We can use free versions of AI to help us though.
 Both ChatGPT and Google's Gemini are pretty good.
-We're going to focus on ChatGPT here.
+We're going to focus on Gemini here.

 Using it a document explainer or searcher
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~